int-brain-lab/bpod-core/docs/source/state_machines/index.rst

       expiry.

    Transitions
-      States define transitions in a Python :class:dict, mapping events to targets.
+      States define transitions in a Python :class:`dict`, mapping events to targets.

    Actions
       States can perform output actions (e.g., activate a port or channel) while active.